- Understanding the SAP partnership system is necessary to how SAP controls both partners and their customers.

 The IT media entity paid by SAP (which is nearly all of IT media) is much more willing to pick up quotations from another entity that restricts criticism to a very narrow range because they are looking not to offend their sponsor.

-Interestingly, just about every entity that serves as an information source on SAP turns out to have some identifiable financial bias or partnership agreement with SAP.
+Interestingly, almost every entity that serves as an information source on SAP has some identifiable financial bias or partnership agreement with SAP.
 When I articulated this connection, I am often told that

 “Everyone has a bias, “